 Collaborative .NET debugging with Ozcode Production Debugger

 While Ozcode can’t put you in the same room literally, we try to do so figuratively with the Collaboration Panel in the Ozcode Production Debugger.
-The ability to collaborate effectively on a bug can’t be understated.
+Whether it’s DevOps/Development, DevOps/QA or Dev/QA, the ability to collaborate effectively on a bug can’t be understated.
 We try to make it as easy as possible a) by providing a single shareable link that shows everyone involved with the full context of the error in question, including a recording of the code execution flow that led to the exception allowing time-travel debugging and b) through the Collaboration Panel, which facilitates effective and on-point communication between everyone by keeping the relevant conversation in one place so that the team can quickly reach consensus on what the root cause of the bug was, and what’s the best possible fix for it.

 Let’s see it in action